 Study in Germany for free

-Interest in studying abroad in Germany just seems to keep on growing.
-This is largely due to the fact there are no undergraduate tuition fees at most public universities in Germany, and this applies to both German students and internationals, regardless of nationality.
-Just a small nominal university fee is charged, of around €150-250 (~US$170-280), to cover administration costs.
+Interest in studying abroad in Germany continues to increase.
+This growth is primarily due to the absence of undergraduate tuition fees at most public universities in the country.
+This policy applies to German and international students, regardless of nationality.
+Students must only pay a nominal fee of about €150 to €250 (approximately US$170 to US$280) to cover administrative costs.

 Study in France for free (or at low cost)